aidamian/simple_ipfs/README.md

 WantedBy=multi-user.target
 ```

-The run the following commands to enable and start the service
+Then run `./setup.sh` or the following commands to enable and start the service

 ```bash
 cp ipfs.service /etc/systemd/system/ipfs.service